simple-orm/core/README.md

 #### Where

-The `where` property is a object where the key is the name of the property and the value is either the value to validate against which would be an equals comparison or an object.
+The `where` property is a object where the key is the name of the data store property and the value is either the value to validate against which would be an equals comparison or an object.
 If you need to do something besides an equals comparison, you can use an object which can have the follow properties:

 - `comparison`: The comparison operator to use
 - `value`: The value or array of values to check